RangLiu0706/RangLiu0706.github.io/_pages/about.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 One journal paper co-authored with Jinjin is accepted by TVT.
 - *2022.12*: &nbsp; One journal paper co-authored with Sifan is accepted by TVT.
+- *2023.01*: &nbsp; One conference paper co-authored with Wanning is accepted by ICC2023.

 # 📝 Journal

 1. **Rang Liu**, M. Li, H. Luo, Q. Liu, and A. L. Swindlehurst, "[Integrated sensing and communication with reconfigurable intelligent surfaces: Opportunities, applications, and future directions](https://arxiv.org/abs/2206.08518)," *IEEE Wireless Commun.*, to appear.